litagin02/rvc-tts-webui/README.md

-# RVC Text-to-Speech
+# RVC Text-to-Speech WebUI

-This is a text-to-speech using [RVC](https://github.com/RVC-Project/Retrieval-based-Voice-Conversion-WebUI) and [edge-tts](https://github.com/rany2/edge-tts).
+This is a text-to-speech Gradio webui for [RVC](https://github.com/RVC-Project/Retrieval-based-Voice-Conversion-WebUI) models, using [edge-tts](https://github.com/rany2/edge-tts).

 ## Install